Find Your Musical Path

-At UD, we help each student discover the transformative power of music and develop musical interests, talents and skills that you'll use to change the world.
-A solid music curriculum with two available concentrations — combined with an arts and sciences education — provides you the ability and flexibility to pursue your interests and prepare for your career.
+The Bachelor of Arts in Music program in the Department of Visual and Performing Arts at UD helps you discover the transformative power of music and develop musical interests, talents and skills that you'll use to change the world.
+A solid music curriculum with two available concentrations and endless possibilities for crafting your own plan of study — combined with an arts and sciences education — provides you the ability and flexibility to pursue your interests and prepare for your career.

 The University of Dayton is accredited by the National Association of Schools of Music.